BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 # Analysis and Modeling

 ## Modeling Methods

+[**Unraveling Principal Component Analysis**](https://loreley.one/2024-09-pca/): This book, reviewed [here](https://loreley.one/2024-09-pca/), is a *tour of linear algebra* focused on intuitive explanations rather than mathematical demonstrations.

 [**Mixed Models for Big Data**](https://m-clark.github.io/posts/2019-10-20-big-mixed-models/): This post by [Michael Clark](https://m-clark.github.io/about.html) (see entry below by the same author) reviews several mixed modelling approach for large data in R.